-An historical/analytical/compositional study of the theoretical concepts of music of the Romantic period as well as a brief study of counterpoint, fugue and variation techniques.
-Taken concurrently with MUS 2611.
+An historical/analytical/compositional study of the theoretical concepts of music of the common-practice period as well as a brief study of counterpoint, fugue and variation techniques.
+Must be taken concurrently with MUS 2611.
 Lab fee \$20.
-Prerequisite: MUS 1623 with a minimum grade of C.
+Prerequisite: MUS 1621 and MUS 1623 with a minimum grade of C.